4th of July Activities for Speech Therapy and Teletherapy

 Fireworks (Simon's Cat) on YouTube is a cute and funny cartoon about a cat's reaction to fireworks going off outside.

-This 6 minute video provides real images and a great explanation of why we celebrate the 4th of July.
+This 6-minute video features real images and a great explanation of why we celebrate the 4th of July.

-This video shares 10 facts about Independence Day, as told my a kid!
+This video shares 10 facts about Independence Day, as told by a kid!

 Primary Games has some great (and FREE!)
 4th of July activities, including:

-Firework Puzzle can be differentiated to different levels.
+A firework puzzle that can be differentiated into different levels.

 Articles & Activities For Older Students